Our community street audits involve working with stakeholders to create a safe, attractive and enjoyable environment for all users.

 The aim of the scheme was to improve the junction of Church Road, Hove with Grand Avenue, firstly ...Read more

 Windsor and Maidenhead's ‘Adopt a Street’ initiative was established in 2009.
-It encourages ...Read more
+It encourages residents of the borough to help keep streets clean by volunteering to collect rubbish and litter in their adopted area.Read more